-- Recognize interest on the lease liability and amortization of the right-of-use asset in separate line items of the income statement
+- Recognize interest on the lease liability and amortization of the ROU asset in separate line items of the income statement

 - Classify payments of the principal portion of the lease liability within financing activities and payments of interest on the lease liability within operating activities on the statement of cash flows

-For operating leases, the leased asset will continue to be recognized as a fixed asset on the lessor’s books, whereas for both sales-type and direct financing leases the lessor derecognizes the leased asset and records a net investment in the lease on the balance sheet.
-While income from operating leases is recognized on the income statement as rental income, when cash is received from sales-type and direct financing leases a portion is applied as a reduction to the net investment in the lease, and a portion is recognized as interest income.
+For operating leases, the leased asset will continue to be recognized as a fixed asset on the lessor’s books.
+Whereas for both sales-type and direct financing leases, the lessor derecognizes the underlying leased asset and records a net investment in the lease on the balance sheet.
+While income from operating leases is recognized on the income statement as rental income; when cash is received from sales-type and direct financing leases, a portion is applied as a reduction to the net investment in the lease, and a portion is recognized as interest income.

-Read more about accounting for lessors in our blog, “Lessor vs. Lessee Accounting Explained: FASB, IFRS, and GASB.”
+Read more about accounting for lessors in our article, “Lessor vs. Lessee Accounting Explained: FASB, IFRS, and GASB.”

 As a result of the changes under both ASC 606 and ASC 842, some transactions not qualified for sale and leaseback accounting under ASC 840 will qualify under ASC 842.
 The opposite is also true: some sale-leaseback transactions under ASC 840 will no longer qualify for this accounting under ASC 842.
 However, transactions correctly accounted for using sale-leaseback accounting under ASC 840 do not have to be reassessed during the transition to ASC 842.

-For a full example of a sale-leaseback transaction, read our blog, “Sale-leaseback Accounting under ASC 606 and ASC 842 Explained.”
+For a full example of a sale-leaseback transaction, read our article, “Sale-leaseback Accounting under ASC 606 and ASC 842 Explained.”

 As we mentioned above, ASC 842 essentially eliminates the leveraged lease classification.
 Lessors can only classify a lease arrangement as a leveraged lease if the commencement date is prior to the effective date of the new lease accounting standard.
-For private companies that haven’t yet adopted ASC 842, the accounting for leveraged leases under ASC 840 will continue to apply to all leases that meet the criteria.
 The accounting is detailed in ASC 842-50.

 Topic 842 offers elections meant to ease the transition process, referred to as practical expedients.
 Some of the practical expedients under ASC 842 include grandfathering of lease classification, combining lease and non-lease components, and not restating the prior year’s financials.

-The disclosure requirements for FASB 842 are both qualitative and quantitative.
+ASC 842 requires both qualitative and quantitative disclosures.
 A few of the specific disclosures required are: